eiLuccy/eiLuccy/README.md

 - 👋 Hi, I’m @eiLuccy
 - 👀 I’m interested in ...
 AI inteligence
 - 🌱 I’m currently learning ...
 AI programing
 - 💞️ I’m looking to collaborate on ...
-AI works
+AI
 - 📫 How to reach me ...
 In my house
 - 😄 Pronouns: ... neutral imao
 - ⚡ Fun fact: ...
 I don`t no.